amiaopensource/av-python-carpentry/_episodes/09-makingdecisions.md

 However, if a video is already encoded with a lossy codec, like DV or born-digital videos, transcoding to FFV1 will increase the file size.
 For comparison, it's like converting a JPEG image file to TIFF or JPEG2000.
 The lossy original was designed to encode that information as efficiently as it could.
-Encoding it with a different codec will just encode the existing data in a more verbose format.
+Encoding it with a different codec will just store the existing information in a more verbose format.

 Before we jump into building our transcoding loop, let's get rid of this bad file.